-The U.S. House passed an FY Budget Resolution that contained a block grant proposal for SNAP.
+The U.S. House passed an FY16 Budget Resolution that contained a block grant proposal for SNAP.
 This proposal would end the entitlement status for SNAP and cut benefits by $127 billion over a 10 year period.
-SNAP is the only federal nutrition program available to all low income people and expansion of this program to all eligible individuals is a key strategy for achieving President Obama’s goal of ending childhood hunger by 2015.
-(More than 50 % of current SNAP participants are children.)
+Currently, if applicants meet SNAP eligibility criteria, they are guaranteed (entitled) to programs benefits, but under this proposal, benefits would not expand to meet need.
+Rather, some eligible applicants would be denied benefits due to lack of funds.
+SNAP is the only federal nutrition program available to all low-income people and expansion of this program to all eligible individuals is a key strategy for achieving the goal of ending childhood hunger by 2015 as more than 50 % of current SNAP participants are children.

 CHC opposes limiting food choice for SNAP participants.
 Anti-hunger advocates have worked hard to eliminate “stigma” in SNAP by making food purchases through electronic benefit transactions (EBT cards).
 Eliminating food choice would reinstitute stigma in SNAP.
 Additionally, USDA research indicates that the diets of SNAP participants are generally comparable to the diets of Americans of similar economic means, and that Americans of all income groups need to improve their diets1.